LETTERS FROM ALA BORKOSHAVSKI TO HELENA BORKOSHAVSKI (Circa. 1984)

 Sure, we’re not allowed to go Trick-O-Treating, but they still dress up in costumes and they still give us candy.
 I don’t like Christmas, though.
 When it’s Christmas, all the lights are outside and it gets really cold.

 I am excited for New Years though.
 Because when it’s New Year’s, it’ll be 1985!
-And I’ll be fifteen years old.
+And I’ll be thirteen years old.
 And as scary as that is, I truly am excited, dear.
 I feel like come ‘85, things will get better for me.

 I remember last New Year, I stayed up way past bed time with Angelo.
 All of our other siblings were asleep, leaving us all with the jitters.
 My Dad was passed out from partying uptown, letting my Mother sneak me in cookies.
 I’d read about cookies in books, and I’ve heard stories about them, but this was me and Angelo’s first time trying the delicacy.
 Angelo saw how happy he was and insisted… he insisted that I have the rest.
 He’d had it before, but only once.